 "Though this statue is of one man, it should in actual fact symbolise all those who have resisted oppression, especially in my country."

-2013 - Nelson Mandela dies peacefully at his home shortly before 9:00pm on Thursday, 5 December, surrounded by his family.
+2013 - Nelson Mandela dies peacefully at his home in Johannesburg shortly before 9:00pm on Thursday, 5 December, surrounded by his family.
 South Africa enters a 10-day period of national mourning and celebration.

-Comment: Nelson Mandela is the most inspirational leader of the second half of the 20th Century.
-He is the most loved and admired world leader of his day.
-His dignity is breathtaking.
+Nelson Mandela was the most inspirational leader of the second half of the 20th Century.
+He was the most loved and admired world leader of his day.
+His dignity was breathtaking.
 He strove to use only the nonviolent methods advocated by Mahatma Gandhi during the struggle to end apartheid and only turned from this path when be became convinced that violence was inevitable.
 As it was, the final changeover to true representative democracy was achieved without widespread bloodshed.

 Mandela's autobiography, 'Long Walk To Freedom', ends with these words: "After climbing a great hill, one only finds that there are many more hills to climb.
 I can rest only for a moment, for with freedom come responsibilities, and I dare not linger, for my long walk is not yet ended."

 - South Africa - A Country Study - Library of Congress Country Studies Series

 - The Nobel Peace Prize 1993 - Nelson Mandela & Frederik Willem de Klerk

 - The Nobel Peace Prize - Articles: Nelson Mandela and the Rainbow of Culture

 - Nelson Mandela Centre of Memory

 - Nelson Mandela, South Africa's Liberator as Prisoner and President, Dies at 95 - Obituary - The New York Times